 The Serengeti National Park in Tanzania was established in 1952.
+Tanzania is one of Africa’s most revered safari destinations.
 It is home to the greatest wildlife spectacle on earth – the great migration of wildebeest and zebra.
 The resident population of lion, cheetah, elephant, giraffe, and birds is also impressive.
 There’s a wide variety of accommodation available, from luxury lodges to mobile camps.
 The park covers 5,700 sq miles, (14,763 sq km), it’s larger than Connecticut, with at most a couple hundred vehicles driving around.
 The Park can be divided into 3 sections.
 The popular southern/central part (Seronera Valley), is what the Maasai called the “serengit”, the land of endless plains.
 It’s classic savannah, dotted with acacias and filled with wildlife.
 The western corridor is marked by the Grumeti River, and has more forests and dense bush.
 The north, Lobo area, meets up with Kenya’s Masai Mara Reserve, is the least visited section.
 Two World Heritage Sites and two Biosphere Reserves have been established within the 30,000 km² region.
 It’s unique ecosystem has inspired writers from Ernest Hemingway to Peter Mattheissen, filmakers like Hugo von Lawick and Alan Root as well as numerous photographers and scientists – many of which have put their works at our disposal to create this website.
 The Serengeti ecosystem is one of the oldest on earth.
 The essential features of climate, vegetation and fauna have barely changed in the past million years.
 Early man himself made an appearance in Olduvai Gorge about two million years ago.
 Some patterns of life, death, adaptation and migration are as old as the hills themselves.

 Where to find Serengeti National Park

 What to see and do at Serengeti National Park